 University of Tennessee Health Science Center (UTHSC or University) Acceptable Use Policy (AUP) regulates the use of UTHSC computing resource.

 All UTHSC persons who access UTHSC network or computers and technology.

 Antivirus/Antimalware – A program specifically designed to detect many forms of malware and prevent them from infecting computers, as well as cleaning computers that have already been infected.

-C-3 Data: Defined by UTHSC Standards, data whose unauthorized disclosure could result in significant fines, penalties, regulatory action, or civil or criminal violations.
+Level 3 Data: The security level needed for data defined by UTHSC Standards whose unauthorized disclosure could result in significant fines, penalties, regulatory action, or civil or criminal violations.
 Statutory, regulatory and contract obligations are major drivers for this risk level.
 Other drivers include, but are not limited to, the risk of significant harm or impairment to UTHSC students, patients, research subjects, employees, guests/program participants, UTHSC reputation, or the overall operation of the Location or essential services.
-This classification level also includes lower risk items that, when combined, represent increased risk. per GP-002 Data & System Classification.
+This classification level also includes lower risk items that, when combined, represent increased risk. per GP-002-Data & System

 Encryption – method by which information is converted into cypher code that hides the information’s true meaning

 UTSA IT Policy IT0110 – Acceptable Use of Information Technology Resources is the superseding document to standard.
 The following are additions or clarifications to specific sections of that policy.

 - The University cannot guarantee the privacy of files, electronic mail, or other information stored or transmitted on University resources.

 - The University cannot promise privacy of information stored on or sent through University-owned information systems and communications infrastructure except for certain records relating to students; research; proprietary, trade secret or patentable materials; or certain medical records.